 David Madden – Founder and Executive Director

 David Madden is the founder and Executive Director of The National History Bowl.
 Having played quiz bowl for four years at Ridgewood High School from 1995-1999 and college quizbowl for two years at Princeton University, he is well-versed with all the formats, concerns, and issues surrounding quiz bowl.
 He is committed to high standards for tournaments, well-written questions, and the growth of academic competition throughout the world.
 He is a former 19-day champion on Jeopardy, a published art historian, a professional genealogist, and a hiker of the entire length of the US East Coast for the Fisher House Foundation, a veterans’ charity.
 He was taking courses in Princeton’s Program in Teacher Preparation to become a high school history teacher himself when he had the idea to run a history themed quizbowl tournament.
 That was the Tri-State History Bowl attended by 34 teams on May 22, 2010.
 Soon after that, he put his teaching plans on hold to establish The National History Bee and Bowl.
-Aside from NHBB, he also has established a summer all-subject tournament, the Jersey Shore Open and he teaches History courses at ACE Quizbowl Camp.
+Aside from NHBB, he also has established the United States Geography Olympiad and he teaches history and geography courses at ACE Quizbowl Camp.
 He can be reached at firstname.lastname@example.org.

 Eric Huff – Director of Elementary & Middle School Operations

 Eric Huff joined NHBB in the summer of 2012 as the Director of Elementary & Middle School Operations.
 Previously, Eric had spent twelve years as a high school history teacher and one of America’s most highly respected and successful quizbowl coaches at Dorman High School in Roebuck, South Carolina, where his team won a National Championship in 2003.
-Eric focuses primarily on outreach and development of The National History Bee’s Elementary & Middle School Competition, though he also assists with high school operations as well.
-Having directed numerous tournaments of varying sizes while at Dorman, Eric brings a wealth of experience to logistical planning, and he will serve as a consultant for NHBB’s 2012 High School National Championships.
+Eric focuses primarily on outreach and development of The National History Bee’s Elementary & Middle School Competition, though he also assists with high school operations as well, in particular, the US History Bee.
+Having directed numerous tournaments of varying sizes while at Dorman, Eric brings a wealth of experience to NHBB.
 Eric also serves as one of the Directors of ACE Quizbowl Camps, a partner organization of NHBB.
-Eric can be reached at: email@example.com
+Eric can be reached at email@example.com

 Nick Clusserath brings years of quizbowl experience to his position as Assistant Executive Director of the National History Bee and Bowl.
 He primarily focuses on handling operations with the National History Bee Middle School Competition, but he assists with directing and recruiting for our high school tournaments as well.
 He was a quizbowl player at Dorman High School in Roebuck, SC from 2005-2008 where he claimed a top-5 finish at four National Championship tournaments and was named a member of the NTAE’s 2008 All-America Team.
 Nick also founded the college quizbowl team at Clemson University where his team finished 2nd in the 2010 NAQT Division II Championship Tournament.
 He also directed several high school and college quizbowl tournaments while at Clemson.
 He can be reached at firstname.lastname@example.org.